Why oral health matters for pregnant women

 Drink tap water every day.
 Many communities in the U.S. add fluoride to their drinking water, which makes tap water an even better choice.
 (Many brands of bottled water have little or no fluoride.)
 Avoid or limit sodas, "energy drinks" and other sugary beverages.

 Talk to your dentist or doctor about ways to prevent or manage any dental problems.
 Tooth decay is preventable.
 Even when the decay process has begun, there are ways to prevent it from progressing to the point of forming a cavity.
 A dentist or doctor can answer your questions.

 Looking for fact sheets and other resources?
 This issue brief explains why oral health during pregnancy is so important.
 Want to learn what states are doing to address this issue?
 Visit this resource page, created by the Children's Dental Health Project.
 And download this infographic.
-This issue is getting more attention in the news media.
-To read some of these stories, visit our It's News page and scroll down to the "Moms Matter" section.
+For more resources, check out our Resources page.